forge-55/bunkeros/webapp/README.md

 ### Browser Detection

 The tool uses `xdg-settings` to detect your default browser and falls back to checking for installed browsers in this order:
+1. Brave (BunkerOS default)
-1. Google Chrome
+2. Google Chrome
-2. Chromium
-3. Brave
+3. Chromium
+4. Ungoogled Chromium
-4. Firefox
+5. Firefox

 ### Desktop Integration